Meet the faculty who work hard to bring arts education to Christian Brothers and help our talented students shine.

 B.A. in English, UC Davis

 Dave joined the CB faculty in 2012.
-As a member of the Arts department, he teaches Introduction to Writing for Publication/ Writing for Publication II, and co-teaches Live Sports Broadcasting.
+As a member of the Arts department, he teaches Introduction to Writing for Publication/ Writing for Publication II.
 He is the Chief Media Advisor for the Talon, CB’s student news publication, and is consulting advisor for KBFT, the student broadcasting network.
 Mr. Anderson is also a member of the English Department, teaching Sophomore Literature and Composition.
 He serves as PA announcer for select Falcon sporting events.
 Check out the work of our student journalists at CBTalon.com!

 “It is a true honor and thrill to help uphold the strong arts and media tradition that is synonomous with Christian Brothers High School.
 Our students are exceptional in talent and character.”